 Investing in Our Future Workforce

-The Lane Workforce Partnership’s Workforce Innovation and Opportunity Act (WIOA) youth services are provided through contracts with Lane County school districts, non-profit agencies, and public entities.
-The programs help youth (ages 14-24 years) to gain work readiness, academic, and occupations skills to increase their success as they transition from school to additional education or work.
+The Lane Workforce Partnership’s Workforce Innovation and Opportunity Act (WIOA) youth/young adult services are provided through contracts with Lane County school districts, non-profit agencies, and public entities.
+The programs help youth/young adults (ages 14-24 years) to gain work readiness, academic, and occupations skills to increase their success as they transition from school to additional education or work.

 Current providers of WIOA youth services in Lane County include: Connected Lane County (working in partnership with Bethel School District, Eugene 4J School District, South Lane School District, and Looking Glass Community Services); Lane County Youth Services; and Marcola School District.